tksh164/rdclauncher/README.md

 ## 🔨 Build from source

-You can build the project using Visual Studio 2019.
+You can build the project using [Visual Studio](https://visualstudio.microsoft.com/).

 ## ⚖ License